auttwitter/DSI-04/projects/project_3/README.md

 **Vectorization**: Converting the tokenized text into numerical representations that machine learning algorithms can process.
 Techniques like `CountVectorizer` and `TF-IDF Vectorizer` are used to transform text into vectors based on word frequency or importance.

 **Classification**: Applying machine learning classifiers to predict the category (Pepsi or Coca-Cola) of the text.
-This involves training models using algorithms such as `Naive Bayes`, `Logistic Regression`, or more complex models like `Random Forest` or `XGBoost`.
+This involves training models using algorithms such as `Naive Bayes` or more complex models like `Gradient Boosting` or `XGBoost`.

 ---